djndl1/CSNotes/cpp/a_tour_of_std_library.md

 The `shared_ptr` for an object share ownership of an object, which will be destroyed only when the last of its `shared_ptr`s is destroyed. `shared_ptr` provides a form of garbage collection that respects the destructor-based resource management of the memory-managed objects.
 This is neither cost free nor exorbitantly expensive, but it does make the lifetime of the shared object hard to predict.
 Use `shared_ptr` only if you actually need shared ownership.

 The standard library provides functions for constructing an object and returning an approoriate smart pointer, `make_shared()` and `make_unique()`.
-Using make_shared() is not just more convenient than separately making an object using new and then passing it to a shared_ptr, it is also notably more efficient because it does not need a separate allocation for the use count that is essential in the implementation of a shared_ptr.
+Using `make_shared()` is not just more convenient than separately making an object using `new` and then passing it to a `shared_ptr`, it is also notably more efficient because it does not need a separate allocation for the use count that is essential in the implementation of a `shared_ptr`.

 Still, pointer semantics are not always recommended.
-We use pointer when
+We use pointers when

 - we share an object, we need pointers (or references) to refer to the shared object;